FrostyLabs/dotfiles/README.md

    ```

 ## Extra Notes
 Feel free to explore, borrow, or improve anything here.
-I keep things simple on purpose—but simple doesn’t have to be boring! 😄
+I keep things simple, but simple doesn’t have to be boring! 😄

 Enjoy and happy hacking! 🧊